News & Politics

 I-83’s future is far from certain.
 It’s an unfunded mandate, which means that the DC councilmembers must allocate money to implement it.
 Their vote, which will likely take place early next summer, won’t be just a routine bit of bureaucracy.
 Several members have publicly opposed or raised doubts about open primaries, and the body has the power to vote down the initiative altogether, as it did with an initial tipped minimum wage ballot initiative in 2018.

-More likely, the council reinterpret the initiative and fund only one aspect of it—or make other alterations.
+More likely, the council could reinterpret the initiative and fund only one aspect of it—or make other alterations.
 “They don’t have to overturn the whole thing,” Thies says.
 “They can pick it apart.
 I could easily see this council approving ranked choice voting and hamstringing open primaries by not funding it.”

 Henderson agrees.
 “In an ideal setting, we’ll just fund it, but I don’t think that’s going to happen,” she says.
 “Unfortunately, in the District, we have a lot of history of the council meddling and or overturning the will of the voters.”